Me mōhio ki ngā iwi

 • How to work with them.

-Read the Engaging with mana whenua section to find out how Auckland Council can support engagement between you, your group/organisation and mana whenua, if you are interested in, or carrying out, conservation activities.
-Use the Contact us button below to find out more.
+Read the Engaging with mana whenua section to find out how Auckland Council can support engagement between you, your group or organisation and mana whenua.

 Iwi and hāpu of the region

-Note that the conservation-focused iwi profiles below (the four clickable 'tiles') will be added to over time, as mana whenua capacity allows.
+Note: the four conservation-focused iwi profiles below will be added to over time, as mana whenua capacity allows.

 General information on the remaining 15 iwi and hāpu:

 *Note that Ngāti Te Ata Waiohua do not have a website.
-The public document linked here is a Cultural Values Assessment Report where the iwi share relevant information in the context of a proposed private plan change in Waiuku.
+This public document is a Cultural Values Assessment Report where the iwi share relevant information in the context of a proposed private plan change in Waiuku.
 Much of the information shared is relevant to the natural environment and conservation.

 Additional information